 My goal is to carry out an inspection that will reveal flaws, defects and potential failures as well as identifying potential improvements and changes that can result in enhanced reliability, efficiency and safety, without also being required to meet the needs of insurers.

-What is the difference between your pre- purchase inspection and a survey?
+What is the difference between your pre- purchase, or pre-acceptance, inspection and a survey?

-In over two decades in the industry, I’ve reviewed hundreds of survey reports and worked with scores of surveyors.
-They are often required by insurance companies, and too often solely relied upon by buyers to assess the value of the vessel, and the cost correcting or improving its systems to where they meet the buyer’s requirements for safety and reliability.
+In over three decades in the industry, I’ve reviewed hundreds of survey reports and worked with scores of surveyors.
+They are often required by insurance companies and lenders, and too often solely relied upon by buyers to assess the condition and value of the vessel.

-Most surveyors demonstrate an ability to thoroughly document the vessel’s systems, and that is certainly of value to you.
-However, the scarcity of action items contained in most surveys makes it clear to me that many surveys do not provide a thorough inspection of the vessel and its systems and in that respect, are of little value to the buyer in negotiating with the seller or builder or in understanding the funds that will be necessary to raise the vessel to a standard that is acceptable to you and make it seaworthy, reliable and safe.
+Most surveyors demonstrate an ability to thoroughly document the vessel’s systems, and that is certainly of value.
+However, the scarcity of action items contained in most surveys makes it clear to me that many surveys do not provide a thorough inspection of the vessel, and its systems and in that respect, are of little value to the buyer in negotiating with the seller or builder, or in understanding the funds that will be necessary to raise the vessel to a standard that makes it seaworthy, reliable and safe.

 Here’s an example, a survey I recently reviewed for a potential client indicated that the fuel tank installation is “ABYC Approved” yet, just a few lines below that the surveyor dutifully notes that the generator and fuel manifold are equipped with “Racor 500 FG” series filters and that the fuel system is “well thought out” and the condition is “good”.
 FG series filters lack a heat shield and therefore do not provide the flame resistance necessary for ABYC and UL Marine compliance; they are not designed for use in marine engine rooms.
 That’s simply one example that I selected at random from that report, as I said, there are countless such examples in my files.